Skip to main content

 When you click on any cell of the accounting account rows you will see three pieces of information at the top:

-• Outstanding: these are forecasts of documents, such as unpaid invoices.
+• Pending: these are forecasts of documents, such as unpaid invoices.

 • Goal: comes from your financial goals, from the Goals view.